 Lewis and Clark Salt Makers

-On December 28, 1805, Captains Meriwether Lewis and William Clark sent forth a special detachment from their winter quarters at Fort Clatsop.
-Five men traveled overland from the Fort to the coast, searching for the best location for making salt.
-On January 1, 1806, the fifth day of their search, these men found the perfect spot and set up camp on the beach of present-day Seaside, Oregon.
-They proceeded to make salt by boiling seawater for nearly two months, all while enduring the wet winter weather before they returned to Fort Clatsop.
+On December 28, 1805, Lewis and Capt.
+William Clark sent forth a special detachment from their just-completed win-ter quarters at Fort Clatsop.
+Five men travelled overland from the Fort to the coast, searching for the best location for making salt.
+On January 1, 1806, the fifth day of their search, these men found the perfect spot and set up camp: the beach of present day Seaside, Oregon.
+They proceeded to make salt by boiling sea water for nearly two months, all while enduring the wet winter weather, before they returned to Fort Clatsop.

 Lewis and Clark Salt Makers is a free interactive learning opportunity for the whole family.
 This event is sponsored by the Seaside Museum and presented by the PNLH.
-The project is made possible through a grant from the City of Seaside Tourism Advisory Committee, funded by room tax dollars.
-The program is also supported by the Oregon Parks and Recreation Department, Seaside Public Works Department, and The Tides Vacation Condos.
+A portion of this project was made possible through a grant from the City of Seaside Tourism Advisory Committee, funded by room tax dollars.
+The program is also supported by the Oregon Parks and Recreation Department, Seaside Public Works Department, and The Tides By The Sea Motel.

 For more information, call the Seaside Museum at (503) 738-7065.

-Preserving Seaside’s History since 1974, the Seaside Museum and Historical Society is a non-profit educational institution located at 570 Necanicum Drive, Seaside.
-Due to COVID 19 precautions, the Museum is closed until further notice.
+Preserving Seaside’s History since 1974, the Seaside Museum and Historical Society is a non-profit educational institu-tion located at 570 Necanicum Drive, Seaside and is open Monday through Saturday from 10A to 3PM.